top of page

 2 Colorful Vietnamese ladies hug travel blogger Cookie in old local neighborhood

-Vietnamese girls embrace Cookie on a shopping spree.
+Vietnamese girls, new friends, embrace Cookie on a shopping spree.

 What binds our fellow humans is simple.
 They like their lives, are proud of what they do.
 We travelers exhibit that quality on which Blanche Dubois relied: "the kindness of strangers."
 Our hosts have shown appreciation, curiosity, patience.
 We've tried to do the same.

-• Travel forces one to trust -- in strangers, in safety of the new, in the joy of discovering surprising foods or drinks, the pleasure of different ways of doing things.
+• Travel forces one to trust -- in strangers, in safety of the new, in joy of discovering surprising foods or drinks.
+The pleasure of different ways of doing things.

 • So we travelers cast aside the familiar and comfortable, and stretch.